DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/06_distribution_platforms.md

 Create an account
 You will need two PDFs: a single page PDF for the inside and front, back, and spine in one PDF for the outside
 Choose your format, paper, etc. It's very important to have precise formats for the PDFs, otherwise Lulu can't make a printable book
-You can add your own ISBN or have Lulu assign an ISBN to the publication
-Upload the PDF's and publish your work
+You can add your own ISBN or have Lulu assign an ISBN to the publication One can use a browser based editor to design a cover Upload the PDF's and publish your work
 Choose your preferred ways of distribution